 My child’s permanent teeth are coming in crooked.
 Is now the right time to seek a consultation for braces or plates?

 At Gisborne Family Dental, we understand the interest you may have in braces and orthodontics for your young children.
+Our Gisborne orthodontists are here to help you and your family.

 Some factors such as genetic predisposition and early childhood health issues can cause underdevelopment of jaw bones, and hence showing the signs of your child’s permanent teeth coming in crooked at a fairly young age.